-Golden Parachute is a term used to describe, compensation given to the top executives of the company because of their termination due to the takeover process.
-At the time of the hostile takeover process, many top executives of the target company, lose their job post-acquisition.
-In order to compensate for their loss, they are given substantial benefits, which are popularly known as ‘Golden Parachute’.
+Golden Parachute is a term used to describe compensation given to the top executives of the company because of their termination due to the takeover process.
+At the time of the hostile takeover process, many top executives of the target company lose their jobs post-acquisition.
+In order to compensate for their loss, they are given substantial benefits, which are popularly known as the ‘Golden Parachute.’
 Compensation can be in monetary or/and non-monetary terms.
-It can include cash bonuses or/and stock option or/and severance pay or/and insurance benefits or/and retirement benefits or/and paid health insurance or/and compensation for legal fees, etc. Depending on the company, the components of the compensation can vary.
+It can include cash bonuses or/and stock options or/and severance pay or/and insurance benefits or/and retirement benefits or/and paid health insurance or/and compensation for legal fees, etc. Depending on the company, the components of the compensation can vary.
 Generally, the compensation is two-three times the annual basic salary of the top executives.

 The target company puts the clause of Golden Parachute into the employment contract of the top executives.
 It is a tool useful for the Target Company to avoid any hostile takeovers.
 This clause discourages the Acquiring Company to conduct a hostile takeover, as the acquisition becomes costly because of this clause.
-Activation of ‘Golden Parachute’ takes place, only at the time of termination due to hostile takeovers.
-Termination of top executives, because of some other reason does not activate this clause.
+Activation of ‘Golden Parachute’ occurs only at the termination time due to hostile takeovers.
+Terminating top executives for some other reason does not activate this clause.

 - Golden Parachute: Meaning

 - Advantages of Golden Parachute

 Understanding the Term: Golden Parachute